MattiaMarche/index/README.md

 Do you like strategy?
 And board games?

-What if you could live an historical battle on your table, with your friends, without compromises: the real feeling of an ancient, or modern, battle.
+What if you could live an historical battle on your table, with your friends, without compromises: the real feeling of an ancient, or modern battle.

 Even in my childhood I loved strategy and wondered how history and nations were created, and I wanted to watch or play something real to really understand how things worked.